youcefm/youcefm.github.io/_posts/2020-04-11-bayesian-simulation-of-a-sir-model-in-python.markdown

 Topics: Epidimiology, Dynamic Models, Bayesian Statistics, MCMC, Python.

 ## Introduction
 In March 2020, we saw a number of papers published on [Medrxiv](https://www.medrxiv.org/) trying to understand the spread of the virus SARS-COV2, the coronavirus responsible of COVID-19 respiratory illness.
-These papers
+Many of these papers use some type ofa Susceptible-Infectious-Recovered framework to model the disease and analyze data.

 In a series of 3 posts I will walk you through the process of defining a SIR model to simulate the spread of a virus in a population, estimate the parameters of the model using Bayesian methods, and finally making predictions from the model using bayesian predictive posteriors.
 All of this is done in Python.
 Existing academic models of this kind are usually built in C. This is because the MCMC simulation loop can be implemented much more efficiently in C than Python.
 But, building such models in Python can allow much faster iteration speed, and allow the exploration of amny more model variations.